We are proud to be starting our second year as part of the Partners Promoting Darts!

-We are proud to announce that we are joining Partners Promoting Darts!
-They are a group of operators that run the Pearl Vodka Tournaments and Remote leagues and Tournament of Champions that you may have heard about.
+PPD is a group of operators that run a series of Tournaments and Remote leagues and the big Tournament of Champions that you may have heard about.
 The group is called Partners Promoting Darts (PPD), and they run the Pearl Vodka Lady Bligh Rum Lord Calvert Whiskey Leagues and Tournaments.

 For tournaments, PPD runs a monthly Saturday tourney - their All-Star Series.
 Players can sign up on their website ahead of time for them, then go to the bar of their choice with a G3, and plug the board with the entry fees.
 PPD deposits their winnings through PayPal or mails them their winnings (along with some occasional prizes and swag from Pearl Vodka and other sponsors).
 To qualify to play in the monthly All-Star Series, you will need to play in one of the aforementioned PPD (through the http://www.dartstoc.com website) remote leagues for 24 games.
 If you play in the PPD Remote league and qualify to play in the tournament, the first tournament we’d be eligible to play in would be the one on August 9th.
 See the poster attached here below for more details about the tournaments.

 The Tournament of Champions (or TOC) is the thing a lot of players have been talking about.
-The Operators (like Midstates) buy vouchers for their players to "earn" during the season (July 15th to July 14th) to go to the TOC in Kansas City in November that year.The eligibility period for the November 2015 TOC starts July 15, 2014.
+The Operators (like Midstates) buy vouchers for their players to "earn" during the season (July 15th to July 14th) to go to the TOC in Kansas City in November that year.The eligibility period for the November 2016 TOC starts July 15, 2015.

-Here is the new "official" (and only 2 minutes!)
+If you want more information, here is the new "official" (and only 2 minutes!)
 YouTube clip from PPD showing you how to sign up: https://www.youtube.com/watch?v=T7eTHAjtr9I&feature=youtu.be

 If you have any questions about PPD, the TOC, or anything regarding these leagues or point system, please contact Emily at firstname.lastname@example.org.